jordimarinvalle/tictactoexxl/README.rst

 Support
 -------
-Python 2.7 and 3.4 version have been tested with success.
+Python 2.7 and 3.4 versions have been tested with success.

 License